H & M Hennes & Mauritz AB (publ) (OTCMKTS:HNNMY) Price Target Cut to SEK 175

-H & M Hennes & Mauritz AB (publ) (OTCMKTS:HNNMY – Get Rating) had its price target dropped by stock analysts at Royal Bank of Canada from SEK 200 to SEK 175 in a research report issued on Friday, The Fly reports.
+H & M Hennes & Mauritz AB (publ) (OTCMKTS:HNNMY – Get Rating) had its price objective trimmed by Barclays from SEK 190 to SEK 175 in a research report released on Friday morning, The Fly reports.

-A number of other brokerages have also issued reports on HNNMY.
-UBS Group cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 235 to SEK 225 and set a “buy” rating on the stock in a research report on Friday, December 10th.
-Barclays cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 220 to SEK 190 and set an “overweight” rating on the stock in a research report on Friday, March 18th.
+Several other brokerages have also weighed in on HNNMY.
+Zacks Investment Research lowered H & M Hennes & Mauritz AB (publ) from a hold rating to a sell rating in a research report on Tuesday, March 1st.
 Deutsche Bank Aktiengesellschaft cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 165 to SEK 160 in a research report on Wednesday, March 16th.
-Morgan Stanley cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 148 to SEK 133 and set an “underweight” rating on the stock in a research report on Friday, March 11th.
-Finally, Credit Suisse Group dropped their price target on H & M Hennes & Mauritz AB (publ) from CHF 142 to CHF 140 and set an “underperform” rating on the stock in a research report on Wednesday, March 16th.
-Five research analysts have rated the stock with a sell rating, five have issued a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat.com, H & M Hennes & Mauritz AB (publ) presently has a consensus rating of “Hold” and an average target price of $140.28.
+UBS Group cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 235 to SEK 225 and set a buy rating on the stock in a research report on Friday, December 10th.
+Morgan Stanley cut their target price on H & M Hennes & Mauritz AB (publ) from SEK 148 to SEK 133 and set an underweight rating on the stock in a research report on Friday, March 11th.
+Finally, Credit Suisse Group cut their target price on H & M Hennes & Mauritz AB (publ) from CHF 142 to CHF 140 and set an underperform rating on the stock in a research report on Wednesday, March 16th.
+Five research analysts have rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus price target of $140.28.

 About H & M Hennes & Mauritz AB (publ) (Get Rating)